casper-network/ceps/text/0097-remove-custom-payment.md

 ### Lowering the Minimum Transaction Cost

-With Custom Payment removed, the 2.5 CSPR failed-payment penalty no longer needs to exist, and the values that were anchored to it can be lowered and made configurable:
+With Custom Payment removed, the 2.5 CSPR failed-payment penalty no longer needs to exist, and the values that were anchored to it are lowered to **0.1 CSPR**:

-- The enforced minimum `main_purse` balance required for execution permission is moved from the hard-coded 2.5 CSPR to a chainspec value (e.g. a `minimum_balance` / minimum-execution-balance setting).
+- The enforced minimum `main_purse` balance required for execution permission is moved from the hard-coded 2.5 CSPR to 0.1 CSPR.
-- The minimum transfer amount is decoupled from 2.5 CSPR and driven by a chainspec value (this may be the same value, or a distinct minimum-transfer setting, to be decided during implementation review).
+- The minimum transfer amount is decoupled from 2.5 CSPR and set to 0.1 CSPR.
 - Existing accounts and balances are unaffected; the change only relaxes the lower bounds going forward.

-The specific default value(s) for these chainspec settings are intentionally left to be fixed during implementation/governance review rather than baked into this CEP, so that the number reflects market conditions at activation rather than reintroducing a new fixed magic constant.
-The design intent is that these minimums be materially lower than 2.5 CSPR and adjustable without a code change.
+The chosen value of 0.1 CSPR is deliberately aligned with the current cost of a native CSPR transfer, which is already specified in the chainspec.
+This anchors the minimum to a meaningful, pre-existing network parameter rather than an arbitrary constant: an account must be able to hold at least enough to perform the cheapest native operation (a transfer), and no more should be required merely to exist and transact.
+This removes the "magic number" character of the old 2.5 CSPR value by tying the minimum to something the protocol already reasons about.

 ### Historical Concerns